JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 vii.
 Candidates with biometric challenges would sit for the examination in Abuja on the last day of the national examination calendar.

-The 2024 UTME will commence on Friday, 19 April, 2024, and end on Monday, 29 April, 2024, and at all the nine foreign centres.
+The 2025 UTME will commence on Friday, 25th April 2025, and end on Monday, 5th May 2025, at all the nine foreign centres.

 JAMB DOES NOT POST ANY CANDIDATE TO ANY EXAMINATION TOWN (OR GROUP OF TOWNS) OTHER THAN THE ONE CHOSEN BY THE CANDIDATE AT THE POINT OF REGISTRATION.
 CANDIDATES ARE, HOWEVER, ADVISED TO REGISTER ON TIME BEFORE THE AVAILABLE SPACES IN THEIR TOWN OF CHOICE OR GROUP OF TOWNS ARE EXHAUSTED.
 DUE TO DISCOVERED CONSPIRACY AMONG SOME CBT CENTRES, NO EXAMINATION TOWN WITH FEW CENTRES IS ALLOWED.
 MANY TOWNS HAVE BEEN MERGED.
-NOTE THAT CHOICE OF A GROUP OF TOWNS IMPLIES THAT YOU CAN BE POSTED TO ANY OF THE TOWNS IN THE CHOSEN GROUP.
+NOTE THAT THE CHOICE OF A GROUP OF TOWNS IMPLIES THAT YOU CAN BE POSTED TO ANY OF THE TOWNS IN THE CHOSEN GROUP.

-JAMB Registration Fee/Procurement of Registration ePINS
+2025 JAMB Registration Procurement of e-PINS

-Candidates are advised to keep private and confidential their security details such as registration numbers, password/numbers of ATM Cards, email addresses and ePINs.
+Candidates are advised to keep private and confidential their security details such as registration numbers, password/numbers of ATM Cards, email addresses and e-PINs.
 No centre is allowed to request or accept a candidate’s password.

 Optional JAMB Mock Examination